evhub/coconut/DOCS.md

 ### Compilation Modes

 Files compiled by the `coconut` command-line utility will vary based on compilation parameters.
-If an entire folder of files is compiled (package mode), a `__coconut__.py` file will be created to house necessary functions, whereas if only a single file is compiled (standalone mode), that information will be stored within a header inside the file.
+If an entire directory of files is compiled (which the compiler will search recursively for any folders containing `.coc` files), a `__coconut__.py` file will be created to house necessary functions (package mode), whereas if only a single file is compiled, that information will be stored within a header inside the file (standalone mode).

 By default, if the `source` argument to the command-line utility is a file, it will perform standalone compilation on it, whereas if it is a directory, it will recursively search for all `.coc` files and perform package compilation on them.
 The command-line utility can also be forced to enter either mode with the `--package` (`-p`) and `--standalone` (`-a`) flags.